cognitedata/cdp-spark-datasource/README.md

 # Spark data source for CDP API

 Supports read and write for raw and clean data types.
-Raw tables will be read in parallel.
+Reads are done in parallel after retrieving the cursors for paging through results.
 Writes to all types are done in parallel through asynchronous writes.

 ## Build the project with sbt: